dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

 	args []Expr
 }
 ```
-To evaluate an expression containing variables, we’ll need an *environment* that maps variable names to values:
+To evaluate an expression containing variables, we'll need an *environment* that maps variable names to values:
 ```go
 type Env map[Var]float64
 ```
-We’ll also need each kind of expression to define an `Eval` method that returns the expression’s value in a given environment.
+We'll also need each kind of expression to define an `Eval` method that returns the expression's value in a given environment.
 Since every expression must provide this method, we add it to the `Expr` interface.
 The package exports only the types `Expr`, `Env`, and `Var`; clients can use the evaluator without access to the other expression types.
 ```go
 type Expr interface {
     // Eval returns the value of this Expr in the environment env.